An intro to the Rosa Restaurant theme for WordPress

 The next deals with whether or not you want the image background fixed, scroll and lastly inherit.
 The last deals with actual placement choose from the center, left center and more.

 The next upload button deals with content color.
 Here you can upload an image and it will be shown in the page content itself.
 With all the same choices above again.
 This gives you an edge when creating your very own restaurant or eatery website.

 Typography settings for the Rosa WordPress theme

-We can also change the navigation font, whether or not to make it bold, change the font size and and much more.
-Lastly there is an option to change the body font as well choose from a wealth of fonts and change the font size and line height.
+We can also change the navigation font, whether or not to make it bold, change the font size and much more.
+Lastly, there is an option to change the body font as well choose from a wealth of fonts and change the font size and line height.

 I must admit I am really, really starting love the way the Rosa theme makes use of the native WordPress theme customizer.
 It’s great to see it put to good use like this.

 Well, we have some more options to choose from here, this time around they deal with blog layout.
 Let’s go through what’s on offer.

 First up we can choose whether or not we want to show the author info box on blog post pages via a tick box.
 Whether or not we want to show social showing buttons in posts.

 Choose to show comment avatars and comment count numbers.
 Whether or not we want to show the main sidebar in single blog post pages.

 Want to change the text in archive pages from ‘Read more’ well you can from here, as well as choosing the excerpt length.
 What you will not see from the image above are two other options which deal with post meta.